corbin-c/jsmarc/definitions/README.md

 ### Marc21

-The definitions for MARC21 are from the Library of Congress
+The definitions for MARC21 are from the [Library of Congress](https://www.loc.gov/marc/bibliographic/).
+Being works from the US Federal Government, they are not subject to copyright.

+The script used for data extraction is located at [`./loc.js`](./loc.js)